 - Results are ready in less than 10 minutes

 The pScreen™ test stands apart from both laboratory tests and other point-of-care tests when it comes to convenience and cost.
 Everything needed to perform the test is inexpensive and disposable.
 Now, diagnostic tests can be performed anywhere: private practices, hospital rooms, clinics, in homes, or out in the field.
 Patients with chronic illnesses can monitor their condition in the comfort of their own homes.

 The pSCREEN Card Is All About Saving:

 When it is time to test, anywhere you are, simply apply a small drop of body fluid (e.g., finger prick blood, urine) onto the pScreen™.
-In less than 20 minutes, pScreen™ allows you to monitor and track the level of proteins (biomarkers) that map your health risk.
+In about 10 minutes, pScreen™ allows you to monitor and track the level of proteins (biomarkers) that map your health risk.

 How the pSCREEN Card Works?

-Read test result directly on the pScreen's test scale - it is as easy as reading a thermometer - or simply scan the pScreen™ card with your smartphone to store and share the results to your healthcare provider.
+Test result are read directly on the pScreen's test scale - it is as easy as reading a thermometer - or simply scan the pScreen™ card with your smartphone to store and share the results to your healthcare provider.
 No more lines, no more waiting.
 Simple.
 Safely dispose the single use card, and you are done.
 When needed, use a second individually wrapped pScreen™.